 Don’t get angry with me, but I don’t leave the toy box painted in the pretty pistachio color.
 There’s more.
-After two coats of pistachio, the chest was then painted in White Linen, a neutral off white creating almost a white wash appearance.
+After two coats of the mint, the chest was then painted in a neutral off-white creating almost a whitewash appearance.
 The entire toy box was then lightly sanded using my favorite flexible sandpaper, revealing the soft green color underneath.
 The flexible sandpaper seems less abrasive than the paper type, even when using the same number grit.

 The Image Transfer

 On to the fun part, the image transfer!
 This is my second time working with one of these transfers; if you’d like to see my first project you can see it here: French Image on Vintage Buffet.
 Since the toy box has a much smaller front surface than say a dresser or buffet I chose to only use a portion of the image transfer that I purchased.